REGULAR SEASON

 In May, 1976, Memorial withdrew from the A.I.A.A. because of budgetary woes.

-The runner-up Acadia Axemen: Alvin Jessamy; Eugene Saunders; Robert Upshaw; Peter Leighton; Paul Babcock; Glenn Normore; Shawne Ricks; Ray Mapp; Steve Johnson; Allan Oliver; Ed Shannon; Bruce Toigo; Brian Williams; coach Dick Hunt; assistant George Beattie; assistant Tom Farrington
+The silver medalist Acadia Axemen: Alvin Jessamy; Eugene Saunders; Robert Upshaw; Peter Leighton; Paul Babcock; Glenn Normore; Shawne Ricks; Ray Mapp; Steve Johnson; Allan Oliver; Ed Shannon; Bruce Toigo; Brian Williams; coach Dick Hunt; assistant George Beattie; assistant Tom Farrington

 The champion Saint Mary’s Huskies: Lee Thomas; Errol Bing; Ken Seaward; Fred Perry; Jim Collins; Alastair MacDonald; Ivan Ross; Willie Follette; Bob Taboski; Ivor Lewis; Calvin Smith; Bob Yuhasz; coach Ed Hall; assistant Mickey Fox; manager Pete Potrykus; assistant manager John Landry; trainer Gerry Walsh